-4.9.3 Local Management
+4.10.3 Local Management

-Choose menu "Security → Local Management", you can configure the management rule in the screen as shown in Figure 4-40.
+Choose menu "Security → Local Management", you can configure the management rule in the screen as shown below.
 The management feature allows you to deny computers in LAN from accessing the router.

 Local Management

 Management Rules

-All the PCs on the LA AN are allowed to access the Router's Web-Based Utility
+All the PCs on the L AN are allowed to access the Router's Web-Based Utility

-Only the PCs listed of can browse the built-in web pages to perform Administrator tasks
+Only the PCs listed can browse the built-in web pages to perform Administrator tasks

 MAC 1:

 MAC 2:

 MAC 3:

 MAC 4:

 Your PC's MAC Address: 6C-62-6D-F7-2E-82 Add

 Save